 Finally, they may be one of your top performing employees, but this does not mean that they don’t have a disability, especially as this can be a mental impairment.
 To lower the risk of you treating the disabled person at a disadvantage you may simply need to change your mind set- and the mind set of your staff; a person’s disability is not shown by what they can do at work but is determined by normal day to day activities.
 For example, the person’s disability may mean that they cannot walk up stairs without difficulty but the workplace may not have any stairs so you don’t know of this.
 Simply assuming a person is not disabled can be used as evidence of a discriminatory attitude.

-If we can help you with this or any other HR issue, please do not hesitate to contact a member of our HR Team at HR Services Scotland Ltd on 0800 652 2610.
+If we can help you with dealing with discrimination arising from disability or any other HR issue, please do not hesitate to contact a member of our HR Team at HR Services Scotland Ltd on 0800 652 2610.

 For more information about the services that we provide at HR Services Scotland, please get in touch with us here.